WELCOME TO THE WEBSITE OF THE

 The approach taken by Diederik Aerts and I with input from Eleanor Rosch uses the state-context-property (SCOP) formalism, which allows us to describe the relational structure of a concept and how this structure emerges in interaction with the relational structure of a context (possibly one or mote other concepts).
 We describe a conjunction as an entangled state of the concepts of which it is composed.
 The model makes predictions that match very closely results obtained in preliminary experiments with human subjects.
 Thus although the approach is still very speculative and exploratory, we appear to be making genuine headway toward a theory of concepts that can account for their chameleon-like nature, which is a vital step toward understanding the adaptability and compositionality of human thought.

-We have tons of papers on this going back to the year 2000 but the most recent ones are:
+We have tons of papers on this going back to the year 2000 but some recent ones are:

 Complex information can be understood at a glance when provided in a visual form, and accordingly, software exists for visualizing everything from weather to stock market fluctuations.
 However, the psychological aspects of life are not only directly connected to wellbeing, but intangible and elusive, and therefore in even greater need of visualization tools.
 Capitalizing on the universality of the metaphor between light and insight, the Insight Orb (IO) will be an art installation that uses visualization to transform input from across the city (collected at bus stops or from mobile devices) into signals that collectively portray how people are feeling and thinking.
 Visual analytics will be used (in the sense that it is a dialogic process of sense-making between humans and machine intelligence facilitated through visualization) to analyze the relationship between IO sensor data and weather data, economic indicators, and so forth, to better understand why the mood of the City is as it is and what factors effect it, and to detect trends over time.
 Ideally the IO will be viewable from a distance.
 It will, in a sense, be the soul of the city, a beautiful structure that symbolically unites and expresses the felt experience of all the city’s inhabitants.